Start saving early and make it a habit

 It takes time to save $1 million dollars.
 Most people do it over several decades.
 The average age of millionaires in the Fidelity study was 59.
 Most of them began saving and investing in their 20s.

 If your employer offers a match, save enough to get the maximum amount but don’t stop there.
-In the Fidelity study only 28 percent of the balances of big savers came from employer matching.
+In the Fidelity study, only 28% of the balances of big savers came from employer matching.
 The rest came from the employees themselves and their earnings on investments.

 Compound Interest Is Your Friend

 Another key component to saving a lot of money is recognizing the value of compound interest or “interest paid on interest.”
-If you invest $500 per month at 10 percent, by the end of the first month you will have $504.17.
+If you invest $500 per month at 10%, you’ll have $504.17 by the end of the first month.
 That’s nice but not all that impressive.

 Finally, after 30 years, investing just $500 per month, your account would be worth $1,139,662.66.